alreich/qualreas/README.md

 ## Repository Description

-This is a brief description of the contents of each directory in this repository:
+This is a brief description of the contents of each directory in this repository.

+There is a lot here that is old and even obsolete.
+The important directories for now are: <b>Algebras, Networks, Notebooks, Papers, and Sources</b>.
+Because much has been in flux, testing & documentation has mostly been done using the notebooks (Jupyter notebooks), but not all of the notebooks have been kept up-to-date.
+This readme is one of the notebooks, exported to <i>markdown (md).</i>

 * Algebras -- Relation Algebras in JSON format
 * Docs -- INCOMPLETE (Don't look in here)